mnzhang01/MD_Net/README.md

 To train/test our paper, please run the *main.py*.

-You can test this code on your own data, if the result is not as good as expected, please try more by changing the '*kernel_size*' and '*num_iter*'.
+You can test this code on your own data.
+If the deblurring result is not as good as expected, please try more by changing the '*kernel_size*' and '*num_iter*'.

 If you find our work useful for your research, please cite it:
 ```